-Construction must be able to be completed and ready to serve customers within 24 months from award; this may be extended up to an additional 6 months for delays not caused by the applicant.
+Construction must be able to be completed and ready to serve customers within 24 months from award of implementation funding; this may be extended up to an additional 6 months for delays not caused by the Applicant.

 Cost Reasonableness

 Proposed costs must be reasonable and proportional to the density and difficulty of the proposed project.